ThnksCJ/Catalyst-Paste/README.md

 * Be really simple
 * Be easy to set up and use

-Haste works really well with a little utility called [haste-client](https://github.com/seejohnrun/haste-client), allowing you to do things like:
+Catalyst Paste works really well with a little utility called [haste-client](https://github.com/seejohnrun/haste-client), allowing you to do things like: